runrig-coop/hedgerows/notes/outline-of-narrative.md

     Network](https://www.dbcfsn.org/detroitfoodcommons)

 ### Part 3: Towards the unified commons of food, land, and technology
+The commons never went away; many ways of practicing, thinking and writing about the commons were always there, even in the U.S. and Europe, if you knew where to
+look: from the Fourierists and Owenites of the 19th century and Georgists of the Progressive Era, to the Marxian economists and historians of the Cold War Era and the proponents of degrowth and municipalism who are still active today.
+No critique of these movements' lasting impacts or full potentiality would be complete, however, without a deep understanding of how enclosure has been carried out on a mass scale in the form of Western Colonialism.
+The ramifications touch upon food, land use, technology and the information economy and show how the commons must be reconceived as encompassing all forms of resource allocation if its restoration is to be achieved in our lifetimes.

 - Late 19th & 20th c. re-examination of the commons
   - Henry George's _Progress & Poverty_
   - Marxian interpretations